Purchasing your home in Lexington

 Buying a home can be stressful for most people, but it's not very hard with a little planning ahead of time.

-So they'll know exactly what to expect, I will provide buyers with an outline of the entire deal.
+So they know exactly what to expect, I will give buyers an outline of the whole deal.

-If you have questions about this information or if you're prepared to get started, just contact me here or e-mail me at .
+Should you have any questions about this information or if you're prepared to get started, simply contact me here or e-mail me at .

-Before you begin searching for a home, there are several things you need to take into account.
+Before you commence your home search, there are plenty of things you need to take into account.

-When you begin your search, you'll probably want to make an outline of features you need to have, get a feeling for what neighborhoods you want to live in, and begin planning your budget.
+It's likely that you'll want to assemble a list of features you want, get a feeling for what school districts you want to live in, and start planning around your budget.

-Keeping your mortgage payment less than 30 percent of your net monthly income is a good guideline to go by.
+Keeping your mortgage payment less than 30 percent of your net monthly income is a good guideline to adhere to.

-Step 2 – Contact a real estate agent
+Step 2 – Communicate with a real estate agent

-We'll arrange a time to get together so we can talk about why you want to buy a home and get an idea of your upcoming plans.
+I'd be more than happy to book a time to get together with you and communicate with you regarding why you want to buy a home and get an idea of your future plans.